roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "Thank you, sir," Valarie said.
 She scurried to the bathroom and cleaned off and re-positioned everything.
 Her g-string was indeed torn, so she took it off and threw it in the garbage.
 She was sure there would be no complaints.

  Her first time with Travers had been great, but too short.
 She wanted more.
 She wanted to cum.
 She was so horny now.
 Her pussy begged for her fingers, but she knew she would be expected to get back to work promptly.
 She only hoped that Nelson or Roy would take a turn soon.
 She knew Roy would probably get her off tonight -- how fun it was going to be to spend the night with him! -- but she needed relief now.
 She couldn't possibly focus on work.
 But when she returned to her desk, both men were busy.
-Report_Story #2